Meet our Management Team.

 Ula currently conducts SO Vocal (the 200-strong community choir of CBSO), Birmingham City Council Choir (featured in BBC2’s programme ‘The Choir’), Echo Doliny (a national Polish folk choir) and the recently formed National Teachers’ Choir (who performed at the opening of the 2015 ‘Teach First’ conference).
 She is in great demand as a workshop leader across the country.

-Mark is a member of the Managment Team in the role of Assistant to CEO.
+Mark is a member of the Management Team in the role of Assistant to CEO.
 He is a freelance musician who works in all aspects of choral music: as conductor, accompanist and singer.
-He moved into choral conducting after many years as a successful accompanist and repetiteur.
-He is the Musical Director of Oxford Pro Musica Singers, Milton Keynes Chorale and a member of the choral conducting team at the Cranleigh Choral Week.
+He is the Musical Director of Oxford Pro Musica Singers, Milton Keynes Chorale and a member of the choral conducting team at the Chester (formerly Cranleigh) Choral Week.
 He is also a regular deputy for the Cathedral Singers of Christ Church, Oxford.